 Statins are a group of medicines that are commonly used to reduce the level of cholesterol in the blood.
 They include atorvastatin, fluvastatin, pravastatin, rosuvastatin and simvastatin.
 They each have different brand names.
-Statins work by blocking the action of a certain chemical (enzyme) which is needed to make cholesterol.

 Who should take a statin?